AbrarAlabbad77/workWize_backend/README.md

 ## 🚀 Future Improvements

-1. Add comments model
+1. Implement a comments model for tasks.
-2. user can add comments to specific Task
+2. Allow users to add comments on specific tasks.
-3. DasshBoard
+3. Enhance the dashboard with additional functionality.
-4. Add graph in DasshBoard showing task with high priority
+4. Add a graph to the dashboard showing high-priority tasks.
-5. Add graph in DasshBoard showing task that due soon
+5. Add a graph to the dashboard highlighting tasks nearing their due date.
-6. Add Team model
+6. Implement a team model for better group management.
-7. Add group of uers to one team
+7. Allow grouping of users into teams.
-8. Add Profile
+8. Add user profile management features.
-9. Add about me page
+9. Include an “About Me” page for user information.
-10. Add notification model
+10. Implement a notification system for updates and reminders.
-11. Add calander
+11. Integrate a calendar feature to track tasks and deadlines.

 ## 📫 Contact